 - Outsource the Vehicle SOC to a managed security services provider (MSSP), that has (in addition to IT security capabilities) also mobility-related security capabilities.

 Whatever the route the OEMs will take, it is imperative they will use the best tools and technologies to assist them in this transformation.
-Upstream’ proven SOC cyber technology for mobility supports all these approaches.
+Upstream’ proven SOC platform for cyber technology mobility supports all these approaches.

 To learn more about Upstream’s SOC solution that is available today, click here.